 Individual stocks and bonds are also used to improve tax efficiency and diversification.
 Personal Capital keeps track of 70 to 100 individual U.S. stocks they believe are good investments at any one time.
 However, these strategies are for investors with higher account minimums.

-Personal Capital also takes into account your asset allocation in the accounts they are not managing.
-This way the recommended asset allocation truly fits the investors overall objective.
+Plus, takes into account your asset allocation in the accounts they are not managing.
+This way the recommended asset allocation truly fits the investor's overall objective.

 $100k to $200k - You will be invested in a portfolio of ETFs, designed to be tax efficient.
 Smart-beta strategy

 $200k to $1 Million - All benefits above, including the functionality of customizing your portfolio with ETFs and individual stocks